Rays vs. Athletics Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Zach Eflin (8-1) will make his 12th start of the season.
+- Tyler Glasnow (1-0) will take to the mound for the Rays and make his fourth start of the season.

+- Glasnow will look to finish five or more innings for the third start in a row.

 |Opponent